juanmacivico87/battleships/readme.md

 To play "Battleships", just go to the project folder and run the command ```python3 app/app.py```.
 Then, follow the instructions that appear on the screen of your console and...
 Enjoy!!!

+A little trick: If you want to play in test mode, when asked for your name, say your name is *Tester*.

 ## Informative note

 This is an Open Source project, so feel free to download, use and extend it as you wish.